debjitl45/day4/README.md

 Q32.
-Can we create a Non-web application in Spring Boot?
+Can we create a Non-web application in Spring Boot?<br>
 Yes, Spring Boot support creating both web and non-web applications.
 To create a non-web application, you need to remove web dependencies from your classpath along with changing the way Spring Boot create the application context.
 Please read Standalone Application Using Spring Boot for more details.

 Q33.
-How the ApplicationContext created by Spring Boot?
+How the ApplicationContext created by Spring Boot?<br>
 Spring Boot creates the ApplicationContext once we execute the SpringApplication.run() command.Spring Boot returns the ConfigurableApplicationContext which extends ApplicationContext.
 This is how Spring Boot creates and return the context.

 public ConfigurableApplicationContext run(String...args) {